SanChai20/unityplugin-androidgpuquery/README.md

 # unityplugin-androidgpuquery
-Only support unity URP.
-Please read README file after import AndroidGPUTimeStampQueryPlugin.unitypackage.
+Only support unity URP and Anroid(opengles) platform.